 Hello and welcome to the Hampshire Child and Adolescent Mental Health Service website.
 I am going to give you an audio tour so that I can help direct you to what you are looking for, and tell you about all the awesome bits that are available right here.

 Helping with emotional wellbeing and mental health

 Hampshire Specialist CAMHS services are provided by Sussex Partnership.
-To find out more about the other services that they provide, click here.
+To find out more about the other services that they provide, and where the Hampshire clinics are based, click here.